1995 Norwegian Football Cup final

 The 1995 Norwegian Football Cup final was the final match of the 1995 Norwegian Football Cup, the 90th season of the Norwegian Football Cup, the premier Norwegian football cup competition organized by the Football Association of Norway (NFF).
-The final was played at the Ullevaal Stadion in Oslo, and opposed two Tippeligaen sides Rosenborg and Brann.
-As the inaugural final match finished 1–1, the final was replayed seven days later at the same venue with the Rosenborg defeated Brann 3–1 to claim the Norwegian Cup for a seventh time in their history.
+The final was played at the Ullevaal Stadion in Oslo, and opposed two Tippeligaen sides, Rosenborg and Brann.
+As the inaugural final match finished 1–1, the final was replayed seven days later at the same venue, where Rosenborg defeated Brann 3–1 to claim the Norwegian Cup for a seventh time in their history.